Tomas4python/reverse_image_search/README.md

 - `/new_images/` - Directory for independent test images.
 - `/flask_app/app.py` - Flask web application code.
-- `requirements.txt` is the file that lists all the Python packages and their versions required to run the project on GPU, includes Python 3.10, TensorFlow 2.10, CUDA Toolkit 11.2 and cuDNN 8.1.0.
+- `requirements.txt` is the file that lists all the Python packages and their versions required to run the project on Jupyter Lab in GPU mode, includes Python 3.10, TensorFlow 2.10, CUDA Toolkit 11.2 and cuDNN 8.1.0.

 ## Challenges